willemw12/get_iplayer_downloader/README.md

 Extra
 -----

-Want to group downloaded programmes automatically by category or week?
+Want to group downloaded programmes automatically by category or by week?

 File ./extra/get\_iplayer\_post\_subdir.py is a get\_iplayer post-processing script.
 It is an extension to the get\_iplayer subdir output option.
-The script supports additional property substitutions (category, week, ...) in the output subdirectory names.
+The script supports additional property substitutions (maincategory, category, week) in the output subdirectory names.
 For more information, run:

     ./extra/get_iplayer_post_subdir.py --help